Skip to content

 Pat with Reese I

 There can be other well-mannered pets in the home.
 GDB’s puppy raising program complements many other programs, including Future Farmers of America (FFA), home schooling, 4H, high school, and college programs.
-All ages can participate in L.A.
-Southwest puppy raising, from teens to retirees.
+All ages can participate in puppy raising, from teens to retirees.
 Youth raisers must have a parent co-raiser.

 Elizabeth with Milo IV in the pool